 - Engineering, Construction and Infrastructure Project: The delivery of physical assets including transport and energy.

-- Specialists Project: Recognising projects with unique or unusual characteristics and from new and emerging project management sectors.
+- Specialist Project: Recognising projects with unique or unusual characteristics and from new and emerging project management sectors.

 Social Project of the Year